scholarslab/digital-collect-toolkit/docs/social-media/twitter-setup.md

 4. Read and Accept the Twitter Terms of Service.

-5. Verify your Twitter Developement Account via the email associated with your Twitter account.
+5. Verify your Twitter Development Account via the email associated with your Twitter account.

     ![Screen shot of Twitter Developers Site]({{ site.url }}{{ site.baseurl }}/assets/images/twitter-verify.png)